gorgichat/.github/profile/README.md

 ---

-💡 *GorgiChat is not open-source for now.*
+💡 *GorgiChat is open-source now, you can start an issue or directly open pull request.*